zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 #### Dynamic configuration: YML

-Users must set the following property for the domain cloud-gateway to dynamically onboard to the central Discovery Service.
+Users must set the following property for the Domain Cloud-Gateway to dynamically onboard to the Central Discovery service.

 `components.cloud-gateway.apiml.service.additionalRegistration`